Efesencan/BU-Cloud-Computing/README.md

         * ChRIS Backend for passing input data into computing environment, and receiving results from the computing environment

-        * ChRIS Store for storing the descriptor JSON representation of plugins which are then requested by the user in the front end and the backend sends a request to start an instance
+        * ChRIS Store for storing the descriptor JSON representation of plugins which are then requested by the user in the front end.
+The backend sends a request to the plugin manager (p-man) which tells the computer resource to start an instance

         * Containerized Plug-ins managed by OpenShift